oripress/CCC/README.md

 ## Evaluating Adaptive Models

-There a few TTA methods that are avaiable to test, including ours, E-ETA.
+There a few TTA methods that are avaiable to test, including ours, RDumb.
-Because each difficulty level of CCC contains 3 speeds x 3 seeds, the evaluation code is built to evaluate the 9 runs all at once.
+Because each difficulty level of CCC contains 3 seeds x 3 transition speeds, the evaluation code is built to evaluate the 9 runs all at once.
 A sample evaluation can be ran in the following
 manner: